 Discussion of how infectious agents cause disease and impact society at large.
 We will examine historical and current examples of plagues and pandemics and consider the question of what we should do to ameliorate the impact of infectious disease in the future.
 The course is intended for non-majors and will begin by briefly providing necessary background in microbiology and immunology.
 The primary focus in each subsequent week, however, will be on discussing a particular infectious disease.
 The course will be broad in scope covering biological, historical, ethical and social implications of each disease.
 (F)

 MCB C61: Brain, Mind, and Behavior (3 units; Syllabus) (Also listed as MCB W61 and Psych C61)

 Introduction to human brain mechanisms of sensation, movement, perception, thinking, learning, memory, and emotion in terms of anatomy, physiology, and chemistry of the nervous system in health and disease.
 Intended for students in the humanities and social sciences and others not majoring in the biological sciences.
+Also listed as Psychology C61.
 (SP) Presti

 MCB C62: Drugs and the Brain (3 units; Syllabus) (Also listed as MCB 62, L&S C30T, Psych C19)

 The history, chemical nature, botanical origins, and effects on the human brain and behavior of drugs such as stimulants, depressants, psychedelics, analgesics, antidepressants, antipsychotics, steroids, and other psychoactive substances of both natural and synthetic origin.
 The necessary biological, chemical, and psychological background material for understanding the content of this course will be contained within the course itself.
-Also listed as Letters and Science C30T.
-(F)
+Also listed as Letters and Science C30T and Psychology C19.
+(F) Presti

 MCB 63: Introduction to Functional Neuroanatomy.
 (3 units; Syllabus)